enlambdment/musical-guiclone/README.md

 (loaded in coucou's `script.js`) is a 2-dimensional grid of buttons, where the height dimension indicates pitch and the width dimension indicates time.

-I worked backwards from this, and the `board.js` file which includes the definition for `Board` class,
+I worked backwards from the `board.js` file which includes the definition for `Board` class, in order to identify the essential aspects of the implementation for the sake of entering melodic material, playing it back, keeping track of user-input vs. infilled material, and serializing the current board contents into a form usable in the site URL.

+This resulted in the definition of a class, `ButtonGrid`, with the following attributes:
+* `data`, for storing the status of each square in the grid as a

 ## Basic infill for two-part harmony completion